-- Parallax effect of wallpaper, apps, and alerts

-- Screen transitions

-- Siri animations

-- Typing autocompletion - Animated effects in Messages - 1.
+- Parallax effect of wallpaper, apps, and alerts - Screen transitions - Siri animations - Typing autocompletion - Animated effects in Messages - 1.
 Go to Settings > Accessibility > Motion. - 2.
-Turn on or off any of the following controls: - Reduce Motion: Reduces the motion of the user interface, including the parallax effect of icons. - Auto-Play Message Effects: Allows the Messages app to automatically play full-screen effects.
-If you turn this setting off, you can still manually play effects by tapping Replay below the message bubble. - Auto-Play Video Previews: Allows apps such as the App Store to automatically play video previews. - Limit Frame Rate: Limits the maximum frame rate of the display to 60 frames per second (on supported iPad models).
+Turn on or off any of the following controls: - Reduce Motion: Reduces the motion of the user interface, including the parallax effect of icons. - Auto-Play Message Effects: Allows the Messages app to automatically play fullscreen effects.
+If you turn this setting off, you can still manually play effects by tapping Replay below the message bubble. - Auto-Play Video Previews: Allows apps such as the App Store to automatically play video previews. - Limit Frame Rate: Limits the maximum frame rate of the display to 60 frames per second (on models with ProMotion display technology).